mvcss/mvcss.github.com/source/styleguide/naming.md

 ### Variables

-Found in Settings, variables differ widely from project to projects.
+Found in Config, variables differ widely from project to projects.
 It’s pretty standard to find a few constants, though:

 <!-- DREWVIEW: We use `$c-highlight` instead of `$c-action` in the base project build, so we should probably change it in the example below. -->